Mosom/Awsome-Piracy-FR/readme.md

 ## Music <!-- Lire et Traduire  -->
 - [MOOVAL](https://www.mooval.de/) Easily move your playlists, tracks, and likes from one streaming service to another.
 - [Madsonic](madsonic.org) Madsonic is a web-based media library and media streamer with jukebox functionality.
-- [MusicBrainz](https://musicbrainz.org/) MusicBrainz is an open music encyclopedia that collects music metadata and makes it available to the public.
+- [MusicBrainz](https://musicbrainz.org/) MusicBrainz is an open music encyclopedia that collects music metadata and makes it available to the publique.
 - [airsonic](https://airsonic.github.io/) Airsonic is a free, web-based media streamer, providing ubiquitous access to your music.
 - [Beets](http://beets.io/) The purpose of beets is to get your music collection right once and for all.
 It catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
 - [LibreSonic](https://github.com/Libresonic/libresonic) Media streaming software